BasicWolf/zblog/src/content/articles/2021_06_11_hexagonal_architecture_in_python_part_1.rst

 Hexagonal architecture of Ports and Adapters
 ============================================

-"We have a Hexagonal architecture of ports and adapters" - how we start describing the application to new team members.
+"We use the Hexagonal architecture of ports and adapters" - how we start describing the architecture application to the new team members.
-It follows with demonstration of a weird Cthulhu-like picture:
+It follows by showing a weird Cthulhu-like picture:

 .. image:: {static}/images/articles/2021_06_11_hexagonal_architecture_in_python_part_1/hexagon.png
    :align: center
    :alt: Hexagonal architecture

 Alistair Cockurn, the inventor of "Hexagonal architecture" term explains that "hexagon" is not strictly necessary: